**This post may contain affiliate links. See affiliate disclosure for more details.**

 You may not have much control over street noise, but using a white-noise sound machine, or listening to ocean wave (you can find this on music apps) may help to drown out the noise and ease you into sleep.

 Light is something easily controlled.
 Blackout curtains or blackout window film can easily be hung or applied to the windows to keep offending light out.
+(I LOVE my blackout curtains!!)
 This becomes especially important if you work evening shifts or overnight.
 It is important to give the room the feeling that its evening and time to wind down.

 Read books, magazines or anything that interests an insomniac instead of watching television.
 Television enhances attention, which makes a person stay awake.
 Reading, on the other hand, while in bed causes the eyes to get tired and creates a sleepy feeling.